activerecord-hackery/squeel/README.md

 Let's say we want to generate this simple query:

 ```
-SELECT "people".* FROM people WHERE "people"."name" = 'Joe Blow'
+SELECT "persons".* FROM persons WHERE "persons"."name" = 'Joe Blow'
 ```

 All of the following will generate the above SQL: